nanogiants/android-livetemplates/README.md

 # appcom interactive android livetemplates

 This repository contains the current appcom interactive android live templates.
-Clone this repo and run the install script install them on your machine.
+Clone this repo and run the install script to install them on your machine.
 Restart android studio and enjoy.

 Installation
 -